Take Me Back to Eden

-Take Me Back to Eden is the upcoming third studio album by English rock band Sleep Token.
-Produced by the band's frontman Vessel1 with Carl Bown, it is due to be released on 19 May 2023 by Spinefarm Records.
-To date, five songs have been released as singles: "Chokehold", "The Summoning", "Granite", "Aqua Regia" and "Vore".
+Take Me Back to Eden is the third studio album by anonymous English rock band Sleep Token.
+It was released on 19 May 2023 by Spinefarm Records.
+While initial reviews were mixed, the album eventually received numerous accolades and featured on several well-known best of 2023 lists.
+It became a commercial hit and was Spotify's most streamed metal album of 2023.

 Background

-Sleep Token released the first two songs from their as-yet untitled third album, "Chokehold" and "The Summoning", on 5 and 6 January 2023, respectively.
+Sleep Token released the first two songs from their third album, Take Me Back to Eden, as singles.
+"Chokehold" and "The Summoning", released on 5 and 6 January 2023, respectively.
 These were followed on 19 and 20 January by "Granite" and "Aqua Regia", respectively.
 The slew of releases led to a rapid increase in popularity for the band, who grew from having reportedly "less than 300,000 monthly listeners on Spotify at the beginning of January" to having over 1.58 million by the end of the month.
-"The Summoning", in particular, became one of Sleep Token's most popular songs to date, reaching number 1 on the Spotify Top 50 Viral Songs chart, as well as receiving over 1 million views on YouTube within two weeks.
-It was also the band's first song to register on the official UK and US charts, reaching number 14 on the UK Rock & Metal Singles Chart, number 26 on the Billboard Hot Rock & Alternative Songs chart, and number 2 on the Billboard Hard Rock Digital Song Sales chart.
+"The Summoning", in particular, became one of Sleep Token's most popular songs to date, reaching number one on the Spotify Top 50 Viral Songs chart, as well as receiving over one million views on YouTube within two weeks.
+It was also the band's first song to register on the official UK and US charts, reaching number 14 on the UK Rock & Metal Singles Chart, number 26 on the Billboard Hot Rock & Alternative Songs chart, and number two on the Billboard Hard Rock Digital Song Sales chart.

 Take Me Back to Eden was officially announced on 16 February 2023, alongside the release of fifth single "Vore".
 The album was described in its announcement as "Part 3 of a trilogy, a spectacular chapter-closer in the ongoing Sleep Token saga, a saga that kicked off in earnest with debut album Sundowning".
+"DYWTYLM" was issued as the sixth pre-release track from the album on 23 April 2023.

+According to setlist.fm, the two most performed songs from Take Me Back to Eden are "Granite" and "The Summoning", at rank 6 and 7, with 113 performances each.
+Followed by "Chokehold" at rank 8, and "Rain" at rank 9.

+Composition

+The album was produced by Carl Bown, in their first collaboration after having worked with George Lever on their previous recordings.
+The album combines elements of various genres including funk, electronic, pop, R&B, alternative metal, progressive metal, djent, metalcore, and blues.